JotaEspig/axolote-engine/getting-started.md

     scene->camera.sensitivity = 5000.0f;
     scene->add_drawable(saul_goodman);

-    // You must set a scene for the engine renders, otherwise it will give you a
+    // You must set a scene for the engine to render it, otherwise it will give
-    // segfault :)
+    // you a segfault :)
     set_scene(scene);

     float delta_t = 1.0f / 60.0f;